Affiliate links on Android Authority may earn us a commission. Learn more.

 In my experience, the AI Overview feature strikes a good balance between speed and engagement — you get an immersive listening experience that feels like you’re absorbing knowledge passively, almost like you’re tuning in to a real conversation between two experts.
 I can also listen to the podcast while doing a chore, driving, or walking outdoors.
 For this reason, NotebookLM might be one of Google’s most useful AI creations to date, surpassing even Gemini Live for me.

 Do I think that NotebookLM and its podcast feature is perfect?
 No, and the above clip proves it — for example, the hosts will sometimes reference a particular talking point more than once during the same podcast.
 I also wish the voices weren’t always so cheerful and excited all the time.
 In fact, I would like to see more customization options that influence the final result in general.
-But even as-is, I think NotebookLM is one of the rare Google products to show serious potential in recent memory and I highly recommend trying it out for yourself.
+But even as-is, I think NotebookLM is one of the rare Google products in recent memory to show serious potential and I highly recommend trying it out for yourself.